hazelcast/hazelcast-jet/site/docs/design-docs/005-cdc-sources.md

 ## Serialization

-The helper classes defined in `cdc-core`, such as `ChangeEvent` and its innards are data objects that need to travel around in Jet clusters.
+The helper classes defined in `cdc-debezium`, such as `ChangeEvent` and its innards are data objects that need to travel around in Jet clusters.
 For that they need to be serializable.
-Among the [serialization options available in Jet](../api/serialization.md#serialization-of-data-types) they implement the `StreamSerializer` and their `SerializerHook` gets registered with the cluster when the `cdc-core` jar is put on the classpath (or any of the other, database specific jars, which also include the core).
+Among the [serialization options available in Jet](../api/serialization.md#serialization-of-data-types) they implement the `StreamSerializer` and their `SerializerHook` gets registered with the cluster when the `cdc-debezium` jar is put on the classpath (or any of the other, database specific jars, which also include the core).

 ## Performance